Update: Victor Parra Gonzalez is no longer affiliated with Caza Azul

 It’s no secret that downtown hot-spot Casa Azul is one of the best spots for tacos in our city.
-It’s also no secret that Victor Parra Gonzalez and Zina Lapi are two of the most talented, hard-working chefs that we have the pleasure of watching flourish in the WNY culinary community.
+It’s also no secret that Victor Parra Gonzalez (no longer affiliated with Caza Azul) and Zina Lapi are two of the most talented, hard-working chefs that we have the pleasure of watching flourish in the WNY culinary community.
 Venture from the tacos, and you can be sure that Gonzalez and Lapi will send your taste buds into outer space.
 Their new-ish brunch is no exception.

 Here’s the most recent menu:

 Keeping with the secret theme: there are a handful of brunches in the city that I would rotate visiting if it weren’t for @buffalobrunch and having to try new places.
 Casa Azul is one of them.
 Hell, I’d do their Saturday brunch at least once a month if it weren’t for business or follower requests to try out new spots.
 Anyhow, no more secrets cause my hair is losing its volume.

 When you think of brunch environment, you’ve seen it all.
 You’ve seen overdone, underdone, and just right.
 In my world, the only thing that REALLY matters is lighting, but Casa Azul delivers much more than that.
 Laid-back, friendly servers in a bright, airy room accompanied by lively music.
 You are in no rush and nobody is rushing you.
 It’s brunch time, baby.

 The menu is small but well-executed, and if you can’t find something on it that interests you, well, it’s likely that nothing interests you.
 From savory items like brunch queso and braised short rib hash to sweet delights like souffle style pancake and churros, my first visit made me wish I had brought a group of ten so we could get one of everything and dive in.
 Alas, a few separate visits have proved one thing: there is no wrong choice.